What Exempt Employee Status Means

 There are strict criteria for meeting the exempt qualification.
 A manager can't just decide to make an employee exempt for ease in calculating salary, even if the employee agrees to it.
 To meet the conditions for exemption requires that a job meets specific criteria.
 Here are some of the jobs for people who do meet the strict criteria for classification as exempt employees.

-A fast-food manager who spends 60 percent of her day handling employee issues, scheduling, hiring and firing, and doing other managerial tasks and 40 percent of her time running a cash register and making hamburgers does qualify as exempt, as long as she also meets the salary basis test.
+A fast-food manager who spends 60% of her day handling employee issues, scheduling, hiring and firing, and doing other managerial tasks and 40% of her time running a cash register and making hamburgers does qualify as exempt, as long as she also meets the salary basis test.

 An employee is paid on a salary basis if the employee has a guaranteed minimum amount of money that he can count on receiving for any workweek in which the employee performs any work.
 This amount doesn't have to be the entire compensation the employee receives, but some amount of pay the employee can count on receiving must be received for any workweek in which he performs work.

 - Learned professionals: If you work rather independently (not completely, of course), and are a knowledge-based worker, you can qualify as exempt.
-Accountants (not accounts payable/receivable clerks), doctors, lawyers, registered nurses (but not licensed practical nurses (LPNs), teachers, consultants, and similar jobs with independent responsibilities are exempt.
+Accountants (but not accounts payable/receivable clerks), doctors, lawyers, registered nurses (but not licensed practical nurses (LPNs), teachers, consultants, and similar jobs with independent responsibilities are considered exempt employment status.

 - Administrative professionals: This sounds like administrative assistants, but people in those jobs are almost always non-exempt because of the nature of their job duties.
 These exempt jobs refer to the people who keep the business running and are generally members of the white collar workforce.
 Marketing, IT, Human Resources, Finance, and other administrative personnel who require a high degree of knowledge and work independently qualify as exempt.

 - Minimum salary: In order to be exempt from overtime, your company must pay you a minimum salary level.
 Currently, that is $455 a week or $23,600 per year.
-However, the Department of Labor is considering raising that to $50,440 per year.
+However, the Department of Labor is considering raising that salary threshold from $455 a week (set in 2004) to $679 per week.
+That’s a new qualifying salary level of $35,308 per year, around $15,000 less than had previously been recommended during the Pres.
+Obama administration.
 So, stay tuned to how this legal situation plays out.

-If you are a manager doing managerial tasks and earning only $40,000 a year, you will become eligible for overtime if this law goes through.
-It does not, however, make positions such as teachers eligible for overtime, although many of them earn less than $50,440 per year.
+If you are a manager doing managerial tasks and earning only $35,000 a year, you will become eligible for overtime if this law goes through.
+It does not, however, make positions such as teachers eligible for overtime, although some of them, especially starting out, earn less than $35,308 per year.

 As an employer, note that any position that pays the employee more than $100,000 a year is very likely classified as an exempt position.